 DURING THE HIRE

-13 CONDITIONS and REGULATIONS The Hirer shall comply with all conditions and regulations made in respect of the premises by the Fire authority, Local Authority, Local Magistrates Court, Performing Rights Society and other copyright bodies or otherwise, and particularly in connection with any event which includes public dancing or music, other similar public entertainment or stage plays, and activities for under 18’s.
+12 CONDITIONS and REGULATIONS The Hirer shall comply with all conditions and regulations made in respect of the premises by the Fire Authority, Local Authority, Local Licensing Authority, Performing Rights Society and other copyright bodies or otherwise, and particularly in connection with any event which includes public dancing or music, other similar public entertainment or stage plays, and activities for under 18’s.

-No music, dancing or public entertainment shall be permitted in the Centre, except between the hours of 8.00 a.m. and 11.45pm Monday to Sunday. hur
+No provision of Plays, Films, indoor sports events, Boxing/Wrestling, Dance shall be permitted in the Wades Centre, except between the hours of 08.00 . and 23.00 Monday to Sunday.

+No live music, recorded music, sale and supply of Alcohol shall be permitted in the Wades Centre, except between the following hours:

+Monday – Wednesday 12.00 – 22.30

+Thursday 12.00 – 23.00

+Friday & Saturday 12.00 – 00.00

+Sunday 12.00 – 22.00

 The Hirer is responsible for keeping clear all the fire exit doors during hire.